RV Expertise is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 B&W Trailer Hitches Turnoverball Gooseneck Hitch

-The B&W Turnoverball 1314 gooseneck hitch has been claimed to be the number one selling hitch in America.
+The B&W Turnoverball 1314 gooseneck hitch is one of the number one selling hitches in America.
 This device is best suited for 2013 to 2018 RAM 3500 trucks.

 The hitch can easily be bolted using the existing holes and does not require additional drilling of holes or welding.

 The equipment also includes a flexible latch pin handle that is connected to a loaded spring.
 There is also a ⅝ inch steel locking pin that is directed completely through the ball.

 The unit has a very tough body and solid build.
 It is easy to install if you do not require additional holes.
 The instructions are simple and easy to grasp too, making it a good choice.

 B&W Companion RVK3500 is a fifth wheel hitch.
 The device has a fully movable head that can turn from front to back and from side to side easily.
 A cam action latching handle has been placed to easily release the trailer from the hitch wherever required or when unloading needs to be done.